 Whales and dolphins can also use both eyes together and see objects close to the front of their mouth.

-Scientists have suggested that marine mammals may see a limited amount of colors like red and yellow light is absorbed by water.
+Scientists have suggested that marine mammals may see a limited amount of colors like red and yellow as water absorbs light.
 This makes most objects underwater appear bluish-green.

-Some dolphins’ species preferred red and yellow objects when tested, so they have varied color vision.
+When tested, some dolphins preferred red and yellow objects, so they have varied color vision.

-Many of the food items that they catch at these depths have a chemical process that gives them light.
-The light is at certain frequencies, and it is thought that the toothed whales have eyes adapted to detect the chemical light.
+Many food items they catch at these depths have a chemical process that gives them light.
+The light is at specific frequencies, and it is thought that the toothed whales have eyes adapted to detect the chemical light.

-The skin of a cetacean is highly specialized and is very complex.
+The skin of a cetacean is highly specialized and very complex.
 The skin contains a system of organized nerve endings.
-The number of nerve endings in some areas is greater than in other areas giving them greater sensitivity.
+The number of nerve endings in some areas is greater than in others, giving them greater sensitivity.

-Many whales have a scarred look, which is due to the soft skin tearing and ripping.
+Many whales have a scarred look due to the soft skin tearing and ripping.
 The skin heals fast but leaves scars and scratches.

 The skin of a whale helps them to swim much more efficiently.
 Laminar flow is when each layer of fluid moves smoothly past the adjacent layers.
 Due to their size, cetaceans need to achieve this over the body to allow them to swim at high speeds and efficiency.

-Due to the need for laminar flow when a large whale is swimming, the body shape needs to adjust all the time.
-If there is any turbulence, then the laminar flow does not work, and the whale will not swim efficiently.
+Due to the need for laminar flow when a giant whale is swimming, the body shape needs to adjust.
+If there is turbulence, the laminar flow does not work, and the whale will not swim efficiently.

-Whales use their skin to act as a sensor to the pressure of the water.
-Using sensitive skin, they can stretch parts of their skin, keeping their bodies in the correct shape for efficiency.
+Whales use their skin to act as a sensor for the pressure of the water.
+They can stretch parts of their skin using sensitive skin, keeping their bodies in the correct shape for efficient locomotion.

-Areas of the skin can also tell them how fast they are swimming by sensing a pressure build-up around the jaws.
+Skin areas can also tell how fast they swim by sensing a pressure build-up around the jaws.
 These same areas can also be used to detect low-frequency vibrations.

 Marine mammals are air-breathing mammals and cannot breathe underwater.
-Proper co-ordination of breathing is needed so that only air is taken into the lungs and not a mixture of both air and water.
+Proper breathing coordination is needed so that only air is taken into the lungs and not a mixture of air and water.

 Cetaceans have their nostrils on top of their heads.
 These nostrils are also known as blowholes.
-The nostrils have muscles that are powerful enough to close them whilst underwater.
+The nostrils have muscles that are powerful enough to close them while underwater.